Hagopjanian Law Group

 • File a probate petition in the county where your parent lived

-• Identify legal heirs according to California Probate Code
+• Identify legal heirs according to the California Probate Code

 • Pay debts and taxes from the estate

-• Distribute remaining assets to heirs per California law
+• Distribute remaining assets to heirs according to California law

 This process can be complex and time-consuming.
-As an experienced probate attorney California, we can guide you through each step and ensure proper compliance with all legal requirements.
+We can guide you through each step and ensure proper compliance with all legal requirements.

 How to Avoid Probate in California?